What Is a Macular Hole?

-Macular hole is when a tear or opening forms in your macula.
+Macular hole is when a circular opening forms in your macula.
 As the hole forms, things in your central vision will look blurry, wavy or distorted.
 As the hole grows, a dark or blind spot appears in your central vision.
 A macular hole does not affect your peripheral (side) vision.

 What Causes a Macular Hole?